-When you start making shoes, the amount of shoemaking tools that you can use can be very confusing.To use the most of the tools you need certain skills and experience to use them correctly.
+When you start making shoes, the number of shoemaking tools that you can use can be very confusing.To use the most of the tools you need certain skills and experience to use them correctly.
 To know more about shoemaking tools for beginners in shoemaking I recommend to read this post: “Beginners in Shoemaking Tools and Materials Definitive Guide 2023”

 I hear a lot of stories from beginners that struggle to skive their uppers properly just because they don’t know how to work with shoemaking knife.

-As most of shoemaking tools will take you certain amount of time to learn how to use, there is one tool that can help you to overcome most of beginner’s obstacles.
+As most of the shoemaking tools will take you a certain amount of time to learn how to use, there is one tool that can help you to overcome most of the beginner’s obstacles.

 I am talking about Dremel drill.
 This is maybe “by the book” not the real shoemaking tool, but it will get the job done.

-In this post I will show you 8 best ways to use Dremel drill in shoemaking.
+Now, in this post, I will show you 8 best ways to use Dremel drill in shoemaking.

 How to use this shoemaking tool